Auto-Tuned Sim-to-Real Transfer: Acknowledgements

 \section{Acknowledgements}

 We thank Albert Zhan \& Philip Zhao for providing the xArm experimental environment and code-base.
-The work is supported by Berkeley Deep Drive.
+The work is supported by Berkeley Deep Drive and ONR PECASE N00014161723.
 YD is supported by Microsoft, BAIR Fellowship and OW by DARPA XAI and NSF Fellowship.
-DP is supported by Google FRA.
+DP is supported by Google FRA and DARPA Machine Common Sense grant.